alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 Joel Spolsky, cofounder of Trello and Stack Overflow, [summarizes it thus](http://www.joelonsoftware.com/articles/fog0000000007.html):

-> If it's a core business function -- do it yourself, no matter what.
+> If it is a core business function -- do it yourself, no matter what.

 I worked for 6 years in the banking sector.
 Most banks in Spain insist on trying to outsource their IT competencies, since they are not technology companies.
-But aren't they?
+But are they not?
 I contend that, in this day and age, banks are just purveyors of information: handling physical money is anecdotal and incidental to their business.
 Bank accounts and most financial products are just bits that move around.
-So, shouldn't banks embrace information technology?
+So, why should not banks embrace information technology?

 As [FinTech](https://en.wikipedia.org/wiki/Financial_technology)
 becomes both a hot sector and a buzzword,